microsoft/react-native-windows/CONTRIBUTING.md

-# Contributing to React Native Windows
+# Contributing to React Native for Windows

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍